Starting Preschool | Preschool

 If you’re ready to enroll your child today, click the Register button above, then create or login to your Y account to complete the reservation process.
-You’ll receive a follow up message in 1-3 days from our software partner, Playerspace, prompting you to create an account to upload and manage your state-required documents.
+You’ll receive a follow-up message in your email, prompting you to log in to your Y account to upload and manage your state-required documents.

 Helpful tips to prepare your child for a successful first day

 - Share openly about your feelings and encourage your child to share his/her feelings.
 It’s natural to be scared or feel overwhelmed and important to stay calm and supportive.

 - Visit the school and classroom together before the first day.